anumcait/Java-docker-jenkins-project/README.md

 - DockerHub username and password (key-value pairs)

 #### Step 3: SonarQube Setup
-Now, go to SonarQube home using IP:9000 and create a token and webhook using Jenkins URL Access SonarQube: http://EC2-Public-IP:9000.
+Now, go to SonarQube home using IP:9000 and create a token and webhook using Jenkins URL (Administration --> Configuration --> Webhook)

+Access SonarQube: http://EC2-Public-IP:9000.

 Create a user token for Jenkins.